 How many different Meconopsis are there?
-The answer to that keeps changing, as new species are discovered, and botanical study can lead to new varieties being described for plants that are already known, or others may be combined under a single name.
+The answer to that keeps changing: new species are discovered, and botanical study can lead to new variants being described for species that are already known, or others may be combined under a single name.
 At the beginning of 2022 there were 94 species ofMeconopsis, of which 24 have 56 subtaxa (subspecies, variety or forma), so there are 126 distinct taxa altogether.

 Navigating the table